Gentle exercises for chronic fatigue and chronic pain with Rabea

 6. Grounding and dynamic chest and back stimulation to regain new energy

-This exercise allows you to try out something more energetic but still keeping you grounded and stable.
+This exercise allows you to try out something more energetic while staying grounded and stable.
 Please check your energy level before trying out this exercise.
 Rolling the spine up and down, when connected to a long deep breath, relieves back and neck tension, promotes deep breathing and deep relaxation.
 The gentle side twists activate the back of the legs (Urinary Bladder Meridian) and the sides of the body (Gallbladder Meridian).They help with back pain, shoulder and neck pain.

 ABOUT THE VIDEO SERIES AND GENERAL GUIDELINES:

-Each video is designed specifically to stimulate the parasympathetic nervous system, which enhances the relaxation and restoration of the mind, the body, and its functions.
+Each video of gentle exercises for chronic fatigue and chronic pain is designed specifically to stimulate the parasympathetic nervous system which enhances relaxation.
+It is responsible for restoration of the mind, the body, and its functions.
 These gentle exercises for chronic fatigue and chronic pain also gently stimulate energy in the body.
-Opening and stretching the fascia enhances the lymph and blood flow, which also helps to release muscle tension and soreness in the body, and increase your range of motion and flexibility.
+Stretching the fascia enhances the lymph and blood flow.
+It also helps to release muscle tension and soreness in the body, and increase your range of motion and flexibility.

-Each part of the sequence can be exercised as a separate movement or as a whole sequence.
-Each movement/ sequence can be practiced in a gentle or in a more dynamic way.
+Each class can be taken separately or as a sequence of exercises that build on top of each other.
+Also, each movement/ sequence can be practiced in a gentle or in a more dynamic way.
 You can play with the quality and the pace of movement according to your current level of energy.
-Please be mindful before and during each exercise, pause in between, for example, in a short Savasana pose (1-2 min) or child’s pose (1-2 min) in order to listen and to observe any signs of exhaustion, etc. The process of slowing down together with your mindfulness can become a real teacher on a journey of healing and coming home to the body.
+Please be mindful before and during each exercise.
+Pause in between, for example, in a short Savasana pose (1-2 min) or child’s pose (1-2 min) in order to listen and to observe any signs of exhaustion, etc. The process of slowing down together with your mindfulness can become a real teacher on a journey of healing and coming home to the body.

 ABOUT THE TEACHER:

-Rabea Klatt is a Yin Yoga and Qigong instructor and of what she calls QiYinFusion.
-She is also a certified classical homeopath and herbalist and is currently working and teaching in the North of Germany.
+Rabea Klatt is a Yin Yoga and Qigong instructor, and a creator of what she calls QiYinFusion.
+She is also a certified classical homeopath and herbalist.
+She currently works and teaches in the North of Germany.

 For more than ten years, Rabea has been following her passion for learning about and working with the body and the mind.
 She integrates approaches like Traditional Chinese Medicine, Gestalt Therapy, Inner Child Work, Non-Violent Communication, and Somatic Experiencing into her work.

-Rabea studied Yin Yoga with well-known teachers like Sarah Powers (USA), Paul Grilley (USA), and Bernie Clark (Canada), and she has completed her 330 hours certified teacher training course.
+Rabea studied Yin Yoga with well-known teachers like Sarah Powers (USA), Paul Grilley (USA), and Bernie Clark (Canada).
+She has completed her 330 hours certified yoga teacher training course.

-During her training as a CAM practitioner, she also studied Traditional Chinese Medicine for three years and spent almost ten years studying and practicing Qi Gong in Germany, Scotland, Thailand, and China.
+During her training as a CAM practitioner, she studied Traditional Chinese Medicine for three years.
+She also spent almost ten years studying and practicing Qi Gong in Germany, Scotland, Thailand, and China.